mburtless/gloo-mesh/docs/content/guides/gateway/ratelimiting/crds/_index.md

 < content-length: 0
 ```

-This is becausem although we get 3 requests per minute on the destination, we have a global-limit of 4 requests per minute across both destinations.
+This is because although we get 3 requests per minute on the destination, we have a global-limit of 4 requests per minute across both destinations.